One dead following Saturday shooting in Walterboro

 WALTERBORO, S.C.
-(WCBD) – Colleton County deputies are investigating a shooting that happened Saturday on Jeffries Highway in Walterboro.
+(WCBD) – Colleton County deputies are investigating a shooting that happened Saturday afternoon in Walterboro.

-According to CCSO, one person was killed in a shooting near a Little Caesars pizza shop along Jeffries Highway.
+According to CCSO, one person was killed in a shooting near a Little Caesars pizza shop along North Jefferies Boulevard just before 4:00 p.m.

+Officials with Colleton County Fire Rescue said a caller to 9-1-1 reported someone was down in the restaurant’s parking lot.

+“A courageous off-duty nurse was at the location, ran to the victim, and began administering aid,” Fire-Rescue officials said.

 No arrests or additional injuries are known at this time.
 An investigation is in progress.